 The doctoral candidate is required to register for a minimum of 30 semester hours of Dissertation I credit.
 There is no upper limit to the number of dissertation hours that may be taken but there is a clear expectation that students will work toward completion of the dissertation at the earliest possible time.
 In order to remain an active doctoral candidate, the student is required to enroll for dissertation credit each semester (including summer) following the term in which candidacy was reached.
+(Students will be automatically registered by their departments through the completion of the dissertation; however, students will be responsible for requesting any needed time extension).
 Dual majors should alternate between their two program areas when enrolling for dissertation.